 The language has no standard writing system, though a modified Perso-Arabic system has been used since the 1940s.
 There is no written literary tradition, but a number of oral traditions have been collected.
 Burushaski continues to be a language of self-identification among its speakers.
 According to researchers, the Burushaski language is a unique and attractive language because it’s not present in any language family

 On the basis of data record 2016.
 There is a total of 112,000 native Burushaski speakers.
 The family of the Burushaski language is isolate.
 Burushaski is properly speaking in Yasin Valley Ghizer, Khajuna (Hunza-Nagar), and Gilgit City in Gilgit Baltistan.
 Burushaski is a linguistic isolate, a language whose genetic relationship to other languages is not yet clear.
 There are main 3 dialects of the Burushaski language Because the Burushaski speakers living various places.

 - Seri Nagar (Kashmir india)

-Future of Burushaski Language is Bright
+Future of Burushaski Language

 The future of the Burushaski Language is bright because nowadays most writers working on it.
 Famous writers/poets of Hunza and Yasin are collectively working together.
 Poetry and documentation are necessary for every language.
 Because it will preserve the languages.
 Burushaski can not stop ranking because many innovative productions coming out from Yasin and Hunza.
 People of Hunza and Yasin Gb are choosing a variety of unique and international professions.
 Every Burushoo trying to contribute Burushaski language because they have a spark of language preservation.